Korah: Rebellion

 indicates that Korah rebelled against Moses along with Dathan and Abiram and 250 co-conspirators.
-The 250 co-conspirators were punished for their rebellion when they offered incense to God in fire pans and the heavenly fire from the incense pans consumed all 250 of them.
-Korah from the tribe of Levi and his allies Dathan and Abiram from the tribe of Reuben were also punished when God caused the ground to split open beneath their feet swallowing them, their families, anyone associated with Korah, and all their possessions.
+The 250 co-conspirators were punished for their rebellion when they offered incense to God in fire pans, and heavenly fire consumed all 250 of them.
+Korah from the tribe of Levi and his allies Dathan and Abiram from the tribe of Reuben were also punished when God caused the ground to split open beneath their feet, swallowing them, their families, anyone associated with Korah, and all their possessions.

 Furthermore, the Israelites who did not like what had happened to Korah, Dathan and Abiram (and their families) objected to Moses, and God then commanded Moses to depart from the multitude.
 God then smote 14,700 men with plague, as punishment for objecting to Korah's destruction (ff.)

 "Notwithstanding, the children of Korah died not".

 In rabbinical literature

 The rabbis of the Talmudic era explained the name "Korah" as meaning "baldness."
 It was given to Korah on account of the gap or blank which he made in Israel by his revolt.
 Korah is represented as the possessor of extraordinary wealth, having discovered one of the treasures that Joseph had hidden in Egypt.
 The keys of Korah's treasuries alone formed a load for 300 mules.
 He and Haman were the two richest men in the world, and both died on account of their greed, and because their riches were not the gift of Heaven.
 On the other hand, Korah is represented as a wise man, chief of his family and as one of the Kohathites who carried the Ark of the Covenant on their shoulders.